Human Rights Policy

 Wages and benefits

-Our employees are paid at least the minimum legal wage or, where no wage law exists, the local industry standard.
+Our employees are paid at least the minimum applicable legal wage or, where no wage law exists, the local industry standard.
 We pay for overtime at a rate that at least meets the local legal requirement.
 In any event, we provide wages and benefits to our employees to at least meet basic needs.
-For each pay period, we provide employees with an understandable wage statement that includes sufficient information to verify accurate compensation for work performed.
+For each pay period, we provide employees with a timely and understandable wage statement that includes sufficient information to verify accurate compensation for work performed.
 We do not make deductions from wages as a disciplinary measure.

 Freedom of association and collective bargaining